spec-dev/core/README.md

 # Storage Infrastructure

 Spec has 3 postgres databases and 3 redis instances that all work together to power its indexing pipeline and infrastructure for data delivery.

-## Postgres Databases

-Postgres is used internally to store user data, blockchain primitives, and higher-level Live Object data.
-All Postgres databases are hosted as RDS instances on AWS.
+All Postgres databases are hosted as RDS instances on AWS, and all Redis instances are hosted as Elasticache instances on AWS.

-### Indexer DB
+## Indexer DB

 The Indexer database keeps track of the index-block jobs + any chain reorgs that occur.